ngnjs/libcrypto/README.md

 #### Google Authenticator

-Google Authenticator uses Base32-encoded secrets with secrets that 16 characters long.
+Google Authenticator uses Base32-encoded 16 character secrets.

 To generate a key for Google Authenticator, use this library's base32 encoding: